-GAV Flash Tools
+GAV Flash Tools - only for internal use

 The Geovisual Analytics Visualization or GAV component-sharing toolkit and application-building environment is based on the principles behind the Visual Analytics research program including aspects of explorative and collaborative visual data analysis.
 It contains a collection of visual components, data analysis algorithms, tools that connect the components to each other and data providers that can load data from various sources.
 The framework is fully integrated with Adobe’s Flex Framework.
 The GAV toolkit was developed to build statistical geovisual analytics applications such as the eXplorer

 GAV Flash uses the Adobe Flash API for graphics and integrates with the Adobe Flex Framework